reahl/reahl/reahl-doc/doc/whatchanged.rst

 for more information.

 :class:`reahl.web.table.DataTable` adds support for displaying tables that are too big to fit on a single page.
-Such tables are spread amongst different pages, that the user can page between.
+Such tables are spread amongst different pages that the user can page between.
 These tables can also be sorted (server-side).

 Deprecation warnings (since 2.1.2)